-What could be more romantic that enjoying glorious autumn recipes in cozy surroundings, paired with a glass of something spectacular, of course?
-For as the days shorten and the temperature drops, our thoughts turn to hearty, rich dishes like venison and guinea fowl, roast chestnuts and that most decadent of gastronomic indulgences – truffles.
+What could be more romantic than enjoying glorious autumn recipes in cozy surroundings, paired with a glass of something spectacular, of course?
+For as the days shorten and the temperature drops, our thoughts turn to hearty, rich dishes like venison and guinea fowl, roast chestnuts, and that most decadent of gastronomic indulgences – truffles.

 Indeed, nothing excites gastronomes like the truffle season, particularly when the Périgord and white truffles from northern Italy become available.
 Typically harvested from late November until December, the black truffles of Périgord are considered by many to be the Holy Grail of fine dining.
-Named after the Périgord area of the immensely beautiful Dordogne region in south-west France, the truffles vary greatly in size, from 4 cm in diameter to 8cm and can weigh up to 100g.
-Such is their renown that larger specimens can often fetch over 1000 euros per Kilo, although the white truffle of Alba surpasses even that figure, often going for extortionate sums – a Macau Casino owner once paid $330,000 for a 1.5-kilogram white truffle!
+Named after the Périgord area of the gorgeous Dordogne region in south-west France, the truffles vary greatly in size, from 4 cm in diameter to 8cm, and can weigh up to 100g.
+Such is their renown that larger specimens can often fetch over 1000 euros per Kilo.
+However, Alba’s white truffle surpasses even that figure, often going for extortionate sums – a Macau Casino owner once paid $330,000 for a 1.5-kilogram white truffle!

 Risotto with Porcini Mushrooms

-There are few gastronomes who wouldn’t salivate over the thought of risotto topped with exquisite porcini mushrooms, newly arrived from an exciting morning’s foraging trip.
+Few gastronomes wouldn’t salivate over the thought of risotto topped with exquisite porcini mushrooms, newly arrived from an exciting morning’s foraging trip.
 Ordinarily, risotto pairs well with low tannin, fresh and fruity wines such as Dolcetto or Barbera d’Alba.
-But the addition of porcini calls for a more refined approach, mushrooms work well with a variety of top-class reds, including Pomerol, Rioja, Ribera Del Duero, and top Burgundy.
-Our first choice though would be Barolo, surely the prince of Italian reds.
+But the addition of porcini calls for a more refined approach; mushrooms work well with a variety of top-class reds, including Pomerol, Rioja, Ribera Del Duero, and top Burgundy.
+Our first choice, though, would be Barolo, surely the prince of Italian reds.

-Winter squashes make ideal soups, or even better yet they are divine in fresh pasta such as Ravioli.
+Winter squashes make ideal soups, or even better yet; they are divine in fresh pasta such as Ravioli.
 Of course, that requires major patience on your part!
-On the wine front, they fit well with full-bodied, fruity off-dry whites, we’d stay clear away from reds in this instance.
-Some good bottles would be a new-world Viognier or Marsanne, South African Chenin also works a treat – try the De Morgenzon Reserve Chenin Blanc.
+They fit well with full-bodied, fruity off-dry whites; we’d stay clear away from reds in this instance.
+Some good bottles would be a new-world Viognier or Marsanne; South African Chenin also works a treat – try the De Morgenzon Reserve Chenin Blanc.
 Failing that, demi-sec Vouvray or Italy’s Gavi are two reliable alternatives.

-But more importantly, truffles provide an unsurpassed method of enhancing the flavor of pasta dishes, risottos and salads, moreover, they pair incredibly well with the red wines of Piedmont.
-In fact, a glass of Barolo or Barbaresco and truffle is arguably the ultimate culinary treat, its sherry, fennel and licorice flavors providing a luxurious counterpart to the pungency of black and white truffles.
+But more importantly, truffles provide an unsurpassed method of enhancing the flavor of pasta dishes, risottos, and salads; moreover, they pair incredibly well with Piedmont’s red wines.
+In fact, a glass of Barolo or Barbaresco and truffle is arguably the ultimate culinary treat, its sherry, fennel, and licorice flavors providing a luxurious counterpart to the pungency of black and white truffles.

-Mushrooms are another common sight in the landscape of northern Italy, and a very affordable indulgence when autumn sets in.
-Several delicious varieties can be found all over Italy in autumn, during which time the foraging season begins with vengeance and farmers gather in secret to harvest porcini (ceps) and chanterelles from their favorite spots.
+Mushrooms are another common sight in northern Italy’s landscape and a very affordable indulgence when autumn sets in.
+Several delicious varieties can be found all over Italy in autumn.
+During this time, the foraging season begins with a vengeance, and farmers gather in secret to harvest porcini (ceps) and chanterelles from their favorite spots.

-Once harvested, porcini, in particular, begs to be served with risotto and pairs extremely well with a variety of top-class reds, including Pomerol, Rioja, and Burgundy.
+Once harvested, porcini, particularly, begs to be served with risotto and pairs extremely well with various top-class reds, including Pomerol, Rioja, and Burgundy.
 Barolo, of course, works extremely well, but we find that an older Burgundy is an even better way of turning a romantic evening into a veritable banquet.

-In addition, the mountains and valleys of northern Italy are carpeted with forests and woods, which means an abundance of hazelnuts, acorns, and chestnuts.
+Also, northern Italy’s mountains and valleys are carpeted with forests and woods, which means an abundance of hazelnuts, acorns, and chestnuts.
 Once food for the poor (and pigs), chestnuts are now something of a delicacy in Italy and are wonderful roasted, served with a cool glass of Vouvray or Chenin Blanc from the New World.
-Off-dry works best, but for a superlative match, you must try the Demorgenzon Reserve Chenin Blanc.
+Off-dry works best, but you must try the Demorgenzon Reserve Chenin Blanc for a superlative match.
 It’s outstanding.

 If, however, you crave pheasant or grouse, then the good news is that roast game birds work with many different wine styles, from St-Emilion to Grand Cru Chablis.
 Or, you could try an older sherry, such as Amontillado.
-The unsung hero of the wine world, Amontillado is essentially an aged Fino; having been aged in a controlled oxidative fashion, it offers complex aromas and flavors of toffee, citrus, and spice.
-It is, therefore, the perfect match for the gaminess of pheasant, grouse or pigeon, and even acquits itself admirably against older, more pungent birds.
-Of course, when pairing wine with game the sauce is equally as important, but again the meat can be adapted with sauces to match almost any fine wine.
+Amontillado is essentially an aged Fino; having been aged in a controlled oxidative fashion, the unsung hero of the wine world offers complex aromas and flavors of toffee, citrus, and spice.
+Therefore, it is the perfect match for pheasant, grouse, or pigeon’s gaminess and even acquits itself admirably against older, more pungent birds.
+Of course, when pairing wine with game, the sauce is equally as important, but again the meat can be adapted with sauces to match almost any fine wine.